alice-xiyan/HTAM/README.md

 # HTAM
-my assignments and thoughts at HTAM class :)
+Here are my assignments and thoughts at the HTAM class.